 - G. Profiles.
 The plans shall clearly show the existing and proposed profiles of all roadways, drainage ditches, storm drains, water lines, sanitary sewers, and clearances at structures and power lines, including elevations at 25' minimum intervals for warped surfaces. - H. Stationing and Orientation.
 The stationing on plan and profile sheets shall read from left to right.
 Insofar as practical, the plans shall be arranged so that the north arrow is either pointed toward the top or to the right edge of the sheet.
-Wherever possible, stationing shall conform to existing stationing provided by the Department. - I. Benchmark.
-The plans shall indicate a durable local benchmark that will be utilized for the construction of the improvements.
-The plans shall include a description of the benchmark and the datum for its reference elevation, and shall include an indication of its location on the Vicinity Map or the plans. - J. Basis of Bearings.
+Wherever possible, stationing shall conform to existing stationing provided by the Department.

+- I. Benchmark.
+The plans shall reference a published National Geodetic Survey (NGS) benchmark on datum NGVD 29 or NAVD 88.
+Include a description of the benchmark and the datum for its reference elevation.
+The plans shall indicate a durable local benchmark that will be utilized for the construction of the improvements and shall include an indication of its location on the Vicinity Map or the plans. - J. Basis of Bearings.
 The plans shall indicate the basis of bearings that will be utilized for construction of the improvements.
 The plans shall include a description of the points that form the basis of bearings, along with the appropriate reference information. - K. Units of Measurement.
 The units of measurement on plans submitted to the Department shall be English Units (United States Standard Measures).
 If an improvement plan includes facilities which are under the jurisdiction of another agency which requires the use of Metric Units, then Metric Units may be used on the plans for County improvements as well, if approved by the Department. - L. Notes.
 The title sheet of the plans shall include the required County General Notes, as shown in the Appendix.
 The Plans shall also include, in appropriate locations: (1) the required County Traffic Control Notes, as described in Chapter 9; and (2) the required County Erosion Control Notes, available from the Department.
 Any special notes, unique to the project design, shall be shown on the relevant sheet of the plans, as much as possible.

-1.2 DESIGN ADJUSTMENTS
+1.2 Design Adjustments

 Requests for adjustment to the requirements of the Design Standards, Standard Specifications or Standard Drawings, such as substitution of methods or materials differing from those set forth herein, may be proposed in writing.
 The Project Engineer must furnish complete descriptive information to the Department (including any additional information the Department may request).
-The

-Department will provide written response to such requests for adjustment, either approving or denying the request.
+The Department will provide written response to such requests for adjustment, either approving or denying the request.